Skip to main content

 }

-With --wait, the CLI polls until completion and returns the full detail:
+With --wait, the CLI polls the status endpoint until completion and returns the full resource:

 {